What to Do in Anchorage - Best Activities and Locations 2025

-Anchorage is Alaska’s largest city, with a population of just under 300,000.
-While Anchorage is a big city (by Alaska standards - 40% of the population lives here), it is surrounded by nature.
-Anchorage is nestled against the beautiful Chugach Mountains, abundant in wildlife, nature, and hiking trails.
+Anchorage is the largest city in Alaska, with a population of just under 300,000 residents.
+While Anchorage is a big city (by Alaska standards - about 40% of the population lives here), it is surrounded by natural landscapes.
+Nestled against the beautiful Chugach Mountains, Anchorage is rich with wildlife, nature, and numerous hiking trails.

-I (Elizabeth) was born and raised in Anchorage, Alaska.
-I spent my childhood exploring local trails with my family, attending fun festivals and events, and participating in a number of fun activities around the city.
-As we currently reside here, we have plenty of time to explore the city and are happy to share our favorite things to do in Anchorage.
+I was born and raised in Anchorage, and I spent my childhood exploring local trails with my family, attending various festivals and events, and enjoying many fun activities around the city.
+Since we currently live here, we have plenty of time to explore and are happy to share our favorite things to do in Anchorage.

 Best Things to Do in Anchorage

-Westchester Lagoon is a vibrant outdoor area close to downtown Anchorage, where locals love to recreate year-round.
-You can access the Tony Knowles Coastal Trail from the lagoon, an 11-mile trail that runs along the city's coast.
-The paved path is used for walking, biking, and rollerblading.
-During the winter, the lagoon freezes over and is maintained daily for ice skating.
-The trails are also used in the winter for Nordic skiing and fat biking.
-There are beautiful views of the Chugach Mountains, and in the summer, this area is extremely active with birdlife.
+Westchester Lagoon is a vibrant outdoor area close to downtown Anchorage, where locals enjoy recreational activities throughout the year.
+The lagoon provides access to the Tony Knowles Coastal Trail, an 11-mile trail that runs along the city's coastline.
+This paved trail is popular for walking, biking, and rollerblading.
+In the winter, the lagoon freezes over and is maintained daily for ice skating.
+The trails are also used for Nordic skiing and fat biking during the snowy months.
+Visitors can enjoy beautiful views of the Chugach Mountains, and in the summer, the area is bustling with various bird species.

 2. Bike on the Tony Knowles Coastal Trail

-The Tony Knowles Coastal Trail is an 11-mile paved trail that runs along the coast of Anchorage.
-The trail is popular year-round for activities such as running, biking, and Nordic skiing.
-The trail has many beautiful views of downtown Anchorage, the ocean, and even Denali on a clear day.
-We highly recommend using this trail when visiting Anchorage.
+The Tony Knowles Coastal Trail is an 11-mile paved path that stretches along the coast of Anchorage.
+This trail is popular year-round for activities such as running, biking, and Nordic skiing.
+It offers beautiful views of downtown Anchorage, the ocean, and, on clear days, even Denali.
+We highly recommend exploring this trail during your visit to Anchorage.

-A few shops in downtown Anchorage rent bikes for the day.
-We recommend Pablo’s Bicycle Rentals.
+There are several shops in downtown Anchorage that rent bikes for the day, and we recommend Pablo’s Bicycle Rentals.

 3. Learn About Alaska at the Anchorage Museum

-The Anchorage Museum is Alaska’s largest museum and tells the story of Alaska and the North.
-The museum explores the diversity of Alaska Native cultures, including the masterworks of Alaska Native art and design from the collections of the Smithsonian Institution.
-You will also find a number of different artistic mediums, including paintings, photographs, sculptures, and more, that offer different perspectives of Alaska.
-There are also rotating exhibitions that change throughout the year and a large, fun, and hands-on discovery center for kids.
-They also have a great gift shop!
+The Anchorage Museum is the largest museum in Alaska and showcases the history and culture of the region.
+It explores the rich diversity of Alaska Native cultures and features masterworks of Alaska Native art and design from the collections of the Smithsonian Institution.
+Visitors can enjoy a variety of artistic mediums, including paintings, photographs, sculptures, and more, which provide different perspectives on Alaska.
+The museum also hosts rotating exhibitions that change throughout the year and includes a large, hands-on discovery center designed for kids.
+Additionally, they have a great gift shop!

 4. Search for Moose